BiffW/BVTA/README.md

   - Standard Fuel Box contains fuel for 50 shots instead of 41
   - Tri-Laser Fuel Box contains fuel for 50 shots instead of 29
   - Removed bubbles to improve performance
-  - Changed color of Tri-Laser Beam for consistency
+  - Changed color of Tri-Laser Beam to yellow for consistency

 * Depth Charges/Decoys
   - Launch impulse significantly increased
+  - Increased damage against abyss beasts
   - Have 2 slots instead of 1